Embry–Riddle Aeronautical University, Daytona Beach: Academics

+Embry-Riddle Aeronautical University, also known as “The Harvard of the Skies,” is one of the top universities in the world for aviation and aerospace.

 Aeronautical science (flight training) and aerospace engineering are the two most popular degrees at the Daytona Beach campus.
 Daytona Beach's aerospace engineering degree program ranked number one in the U.S. News & World Report college rankings of aerospace engineering degree schools without a Ph.D. program each year in 2001-2005 since the category was introduced in 2001.
 The university now has a Ph.D. program in aerospace engineering.

 Embry–Riddle's Daytona Beach campus has an extensive ROTC program, and one of the nation's largest Air Force ROTC programs.
 Their Air Force ROTC program frequently wins national competitions.

 As of 2007, the engineering physics program at the Daytona Beach campus was the largest undergraduate engineering physics program in the country, and the only one specializing in aerospace.
+As a result, the aerospace engineering program has been reclassified and Embry-Riddle's Aeronautics/Aerospace Engineering program is tied for 8th position in the 2023 US News and World Report rankings for Best Aerospace / Aeronautical / Astronautical Engineering Undergraduate Programs overall.

-Student body
+Student Life

-Embry–Riddle's Daytona Beach Campus total enrollment is 6,400 including 586 graduate students.
-22.9% are female and 77.1% are male.
-International students make up 8% of the Daytona Beach Campus's undergraduate enrollment.
+Embry–Riddle's Daytona Beach Campus total enrollment is 8,370 including 841 graduate students.
+27% are female and 73% are male.
+International students make up 10.2% of the Daytona Beach Campus's enrollment.
 Aviation interests characterize most of the student body, though particularly among the aerospace engineering and aeronautical science majors.
 Daytona Beach has over 130 student organizations, including 10 fraternities and four sororities.
 Other prominent student organizations include the Eagles Flight Team, which competes in the National Intercollegiate Flying Association, the Eagles Sport Aviation Club, Model United Nations team, the Embry–Riddle Muscle Car Association and the Student Government Association.